 - Red Hots

 - Sour Patch Kids

 - Swedish Fish

-Of course, the best way to stay gluten-free safe is to skip the concession stand altogether or bring your own food hidden inside a big purse or large coat.
+Of course, the best way to stay gluten-free and safe is to skip the concession stand or bring your own food to nosh on.

 I’ve been known to sneak in a bag of Skinny Pop popcorn, grapes or blueberries, and a box of Junior Mints, which are always cheaper at the Walgreens across the street.
 I also throw in a water bottle or two.

 It’s no fun having to suddenly and urgently use the bathroom in the middle of a movie, so do what you need to do to stay safe.